pocketbase/pocketbase/.github/SECURITY.md

 [`disintegration/imaging`](https://github.com/disintegration/imaging) is a direct PocketBase dependency responsible for the thumbs generation.

-First, a panic (similar to exception in other languages) is NOT a security issue and Go programs usually have to be written with that in mind.
+First, a panic (similar to exception in other languages) is NOT a security issue and Go programs usually have to be written defensively with that in mind.
 In PocketBase specifically all routes have auto panic-recover handling, no matter what the source of the panic is, so the worst case scenario would be an HTTP error response when attempting to access the thumb.

 Second, the related issue that the CVE describes is probably caused by a bug in an outdated `golang.org/x/image` dependency listed in the `go.mod` of that package but PocketBase uses a newer patched version of it that is expected to take precedence.